nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **DNA-Based:** Pertaining to or derived from DNA, indicative of the hydrogel’s composition.

-### Expanded Definition and Usage\nDNA hydrogels are at the forefront of nanotechnology and synthetic biology, offering innovative solutions in multiple fields.
+### Expanded Definition and Usage:
+DNA hydrogels are at the forefront of nanotechnology and synthetic biology, offering innovative solutions in multiple fields.
 In **drug delivery**, they can be engineered with specific binding sites and release mechanisms that respond to the body’s internal conditions, allowing for precise dosage and timing.
 In **biosensing**, their ability to undergo drastic structural changes can be harnessed to detect the presence of specific biomolecules, leading to the development of highly sensitive diagnostic tools.
 In **tissue engineering**, DNA hydrogels provide scaffolding that supports cell growth and organization, mimicking the natural extracellular matrix, which is crucial for constructing functional tissue.